shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 But at the top, she found that the bank was a bit taller than the current river level, and that trying to freeze the river water in this position didn’t help much.

-“Take my hand.”
+“Take my hand, Your Majesty.”
 A clawed paw hand invited her to the cat side of the river.

 She took it, and it pulled her up.
 She clambered up onto the bank on all fours, trying to shake the water off.
 But her usual post-bathtime instinct didn’t kick in.
 Instead, she just had to soak it in.